sourcegraph/about/strange-loop-2019-from-video-games-to-fashion-a-machine-learning-journey.md

 ---
 ![From Video Games to Fashion: a Machine Learning Journey, title slide](website/static/blog/strange-loop-2019/strange-loop-perianez-title.jpg)

 Having recently made a dramatic shift between industries--from video games to fashion--Perianez noted that this was one of the most difficult talks for her to prepare.
-Her forecasting work is now in a completely new context.
-Coming from big data work with CERN, the German weather service and Japanese satellite data, Perianez spent 2015-2019 applying her skills in the realm of video games--analyzing and predicting player behavior.
+While she has continued in the practice of predictive forecasting, this work is now in a completely new context.
+Earlier in her career Perianez worked with academia and atomspheric data sets at CERN, the German weather service and Japanese satellite data.
+She then moved into the field of video games, where she spent 2015-2019 analyzing and predicting player behavior.

 ![career shifts 2005-2019](website/static/blog/strange-loop-2019/strange-loop-perianez-careers.jpg)

-In the last year she has begun working at Inditex, AI for fashion, and this has brought new challenges to how she approaches data science and predictive forecasting.
+In the last year Perianez has begun working at Inditex, AI for fashion.
 Inditex covers whole cycle of fashion, production, distribution, entailing the tracking of complex supply chains.
-Every piece of unsold clothes is an error of matching supply and demand.
-To improve their predictions, Inditex keeps track of every single item from production to sale.
+Every piece of unsold clothes is an error of matching supply and demand, so improve their predictions, Inditex keeps track of every single item from production to sale.

 ### Man is a deterministic device thrown into a probabilistic Universe
 ![man is a deterministic device thrown into a probalistic Universe](website/static/blog/strange-loop-2019/strange-loop-perianez-deterministic.jpg)